ellysse-cy/secure-web-app---vet-clinic/README.md

 Note:

-What features are already working?
+What features are already working?</br>
--Logging in as admin and registering
+-Logging in as admin and registering</br>
-What still needs to be done?
+What still needs to be done?</br>
--The password strenght meter needs to updated.
+-The password strenght meter needs to updated.</br>
-Who did what?
+Who did what?</br>

 ## About Laravel